httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * The chosen alternative service returns the same representation as the origin did for the http-opportunistic resource.

-For example, this request/response pair would constitute reasonable assurances for the origin "http://www.example.com" for an alternative service on port 443 or 8000 of the host "www.example.com":
+For example, this request/response pair would allow reqeusts for the origin "http://www.example.com" to be sent to an alternative service on port 443 or 8000 of the host "www.example.com":

 ~~~ example